josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️_Cybernetics/👑_Ownership_Control/👑_asserting_sovereignty_after_allied_interference.md

 # 👑 Asserting Sovereignty After Allied Interference
-**First created:** 2025-10-26 | **Last updated:** 2026-08-13
+**First created:** 2025-10-26 | **Last updated:** 2026-08-15
-*How a Five Eyes or allied state reclaims jurisdiction when another partner’s operations breach its laws or harm its citizens.*
+*How a state can reassert lawful control when an ally's activity inside its jurisdiction exceeds authorised cooperation, breaches domestic law, or harms people under its protection.*

 ---

 ## 🛰️ Orientation

 Alliances are built on trust.
 Sovereignty is built on law.

 When allied cooperation crosses into unlawful interference, the test is not diplomatic comfort — it is constitutional integrity.

-This node defines the sovereignty-reassertion process that must activate when one intelligence or security partner (e.g., within the Five Eyes alliance) breaches domestic law, harms nationals, or exceeds authorised cooperation inside another’s jurisdiction.
+This node examines the mechanisms available to a state when the activity of an intelligence, security, defence, or other governmental partner may have breached domestic law, exceeded the terms of authorised cooperation, interfered with national systems, or harmed people within domestic jurisdiction.

 The shift required is subtle but decisive: